BigManzai/OpenSimCurrencyServer-2023/README.md

 DTL/NSL Money Server for X64/Unix/DotNet and Windows 10 64bit with XAMPP/MariaDB

-by Fumi.Iseki and NSL http://www.nsl.tuis.ac.jp , here is a test revision.
+by Fumi.Iseki and NSL http://www.nsl.tuis.ac.jp , here is a test revision for DotNet6.

     This is currently being tested with:
     opensim-0.9.3.x Dev - target vs2022 mono 6.xx.x